 Opening Microsoft Word and Starting Your Document

 The first step is simple: open Microsoft Word on your computer.
 If you don’t already have a document you want to work on, start a new one.
-You can do this by clicking “File” and “New” to create a new blank document.
+Click “File” and “New” to create a new blank document.

 Understanding Different Heading Levels